dseguy/clearPHP/rules/echo-with-comma.md

 ?>
 ```

-The main consequence here is that `echo` will not concatenate the values before outputing : the values will be feed to the standard output one after each other.
+The main consequence here is that `echo` will not concatenate the values before outputting : the values will be feed to the standard output one after each other.

 On the other hand, `print` will first concatenate everything.
 That concatenation will actually double the memory used, and provide no special effect here.